openbmc/openbmc/upstream-layers/bitbake/doc/bitbake-user-manual/bitbake-user-manual-ref-variables.rst

       A name assigned to the build.
 The name defaults to a datetime stamp of when the build was started but can be defined by the metadata.

-   :term:`BZRDIR`
-      The directory in which files checked out of a Bazaar system are stored.

    :term:`CACHE`
       Specifies the directory BitBake uses to store a cache of the metadata so it does not need to be parsed every time BitBake is started.

-   :term:`CVSDIR`
-      The directory in which files checked out under the CVS system are stored.

    :term:`DEFAULT_PREFERENCE`
       Specifies a weak bias for recipe selection priority.